 Unlike summer months, some highland areas and hiking trails may be inaccessible due to snow cover.
 However, the long nights offer ideal conditions for spotting the northern lights.

-Whether you're staying in Reykjavik or planning a winter wonderland trip around Iceland, we hope we've helped you plan your trip.
-Are you hoping to visit Iceland next January?
+Are you hoping to visit Iceland in January 2026?
 Have you visited Iceland in winter before?
 Share your thoughts in the comments below!